 It has not been easy for the Lil Pro for the last few months.
-First the issue of Error 56 which was eventually resolved by the iOS update and now some users are noticing that the Battery drainage might be higher, even while the iPad Pro is in a stand by mode.
-Several users have noted battery drain unto 10% overnight.
+First, the issue of Error 56 which was eventually resolved by the iOS update and now some users are noticing that the Battery drainage might be higher, even while the iPad Pro is in a standby mode.
+Several users have noted battery drain around 10% overnight.
 Typically on a regular iPad like the mini, the stand battery drain is about 1-3%.
 The battery is not an issue when the iPad Pro is in use.
 What Gives?

-The usual response when faced with this kind of issue is to try a restore.
+The usual response, when faced with this kind of issue, is to try a restore.
 Some users have seen no relief having restored from the iCloud.
 This would suggest that your only option is to restore the device using your iTunes.
-The battery on the iPad Pro is built solid.
+Apple built the iPad Pro battery solidly.
 So you can rule out that your battery is having issues.
 Our suggestion is to only use the restore using iTunes as the last option.
 Here are few tips that you may want to consider before you go down the restore-tunes route.

 - Sometimes the iPad Pro can consume excessive battery if there is a process in the stuck mode.
 Try doing a soft reset on the iPad Pro.
 Connect your iPad using the charging cable; press and hold the power button and home button together for 10 seconds or so till you see the Apple logo.
 Let the device charge unto 100% and then start using it and see if it made a difference to your situation.

 - The old wives tale around Background refresh works also for the lil pro.
 If you are used to getting your notifications on iPhone or Apple Watch etc, you may consider switching off the background refresh for apps like Facebook, Twitter etc.